Data protection / Police

 Privacy is your human right

-• There is a legal basis: there must be a law that allows them to do so.
+• There is a legal basis: a law that allows them to do so.
+In the UK, this will likely be the UK General Data Protection Regulation (UK GDPR) or the 2018 Data Protection Act.

 • The interference is proportionate: it must only go as far as is needed to achieve that legitimate aim.